Bubble Boy (film): Production

 In June 2000, the Walt Disney Company greenlit Bubble Boy, which was penned by Cinco Paul and Ken Daurio, with rewrites from Michael Kalesniko, and based on an original idea by producer Beau Flynn.
 The following month, Blair Hayes was appointed to helm the project, marking his feature directorial debut.

 In August 2000, Jake Gyllenhaal was signed on to play the lead role.

 Reception

+Box office

-The film opened #13 at the U.S. Box office, taking in US$2,038,349 in its opening weekend.
-On Rotten Tomatoes it has an approval rating of 32% based on 85 reviews, with an average rating of 4.1/10.
-The site's consensus states that "Bubble Boy bounces along with lame, offensive jokes that are more tasteless than funny."
-On Metacritic it has a score of 41% based on reviews from 21 critics, indicating "mixed or average" reviews.
+The film opened #13 at the U.S. Box office in 1,605 theatres, taking in $2,038,349 in its opening weekend, and the film would close its run on October 7 with a domestic total of $5,007,898.
+On a budget of $13 million, the film was a box office bomb.

-The film has been considered a "cult comedy."
+Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 41 out of 100, based on 21 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.